20 Nov Best Traditional Foods in Barcelona

 Suquet de Peix: potato-based seafood stew

 Seafood obviously plays a huge role in the traditional foods of Barcelona.
-It can be made with a wide variety of fish, really whatever is found daily at the market mixed up with some garlic and oil to finish!
+It is made with a wide variety of fish, really whatever is found daily at the market mixed up with some garlic and oil to finish!

 Fideuà: paella’s cousin